 The syllabi can be useful for students, faculty, and study abroad offices in assessing credit transfer.
 Read more about credit transfer.

-An interdisciplinary course conducted primarily in French, with required readings, examining the prominent role played by the performing and visual arts in shaping Senegalese society and identity.
+A thematic, interdisciplinary course conducted primarily in French, exploring Senegalese arts, identities, and urban cultures through nationalist and cosmopolitan/afropolitan lenses.
+The seminar examines the prominent role played by the performing and visual arts in shaping Senegalese society and identity, and the emergence of forms of artistic expression beyond traditional/non-traditional and urban/rural binaries.
 Resources utilized in the delivery of course content include Université Cheikh Anta Diop (University of Dakar), the Senegalese Ministry of Culture, the Media Centre of Dakar, and the Réseau Africain du Développement Integré (RADI).

 French in the Senegalese Context - syllabus (PDF)